lasyapan/Third_Eye/README.md

 # To Do

-- Allow updates via SMS as well
+- Respond to update requests via SMS
 - Better automatic refreshing (Right now, it just refreshes every few seconds)
-- Adding the ability to view several users' data
+- Adding the ability to view several users' data under one account

 # Screenshot of Website